-Default Value: true Valid Values:

-true Enables buffering false Disables buffering

-Turns on/off operating system file buffering.
-The option is applicable only to the stderr and stdout output (see the Log Output Options section).
-Setting this option to true increases the output performance.
+Default Value: true Valid Values: true Enables buffering. false Disables buffering.
+Changes Take Effect: Immediately Turns on/off the operating system file buffering.
+The option is applicable only to the stderr and stdout output (see page 8).
+Setting the value of this option to true increases the output performance.

-When buffering is enabled, there might be a delay before log messages appear at the console.
+Note: When buffering is enabled, there might be a delay before log messages appear at the console.